ahsanzaman2489/hamilton-test/README.md

 * cd your folder name `Eg : cd hamilton-test`
 * `npm install` if error please check `https://www.material-react-table.com/docs/getting-started/install` Install With Required Peer Dependencies
 * for development script please check below
+* if you want to use your own API keys change `projectroot/.env`

 ## Available Scripts